 Using the IntraLase® flap means significant improvements in safety and precision, with predictably better results.
 In fact, more patients achieved 20/20 vision with iLASIK™ as compared to traditional LASIK.
 Patients also preferred the vision of their iLASIK™ treated eye 3-to-1.
 Studies have also shown that the number of re-treatments needed is lower with iLASIK™, reducing risk and the time off work that may be needed for recovery.

 What to Expect

-The actual laser procedure usually takes less than a minute on each eye, but you still may be in the hospital for several hours.
+The actual laser procedure usually takes less than a minute on each eye, but you still may be in the office for several hours.

 Many patients will initially notice haloes, sometimes even during the day.
 Night haloes may be worse while you are using the medicated drops during the first week following surgery.
 Once you discontinue the drops, night vision starts to improve.
 Haloes are usually resolved by one month however, in some patients, this can take longer.